cibernox/ember-basic-dropdown/README.md

 ### Glimmer2 users, read this!!!1!

-Due to a bug between `ember-wormhle`, which this component uses and Glimmer2, there is a a [small caveat](https://github.com/yapplabs/ember-wormhole/releases/tag/0.5.1) you have to be aware of.
+Due to a bug in Glimmer2 affecting `ember-wormhole`, which this component uses, there is a a [small caveat](https://github.com/yapplabs/ember-wormhole/releases/tag/0.5.1) you have to be aware of.

 You can continue to use this addon with glimmer2 but until that bug is fixed in Ember (hopefully soon)